faylang/fay-jquery/README.md

 production purposes.

-The short-term goals of this project are to help discover the real world requirements of Fay and to invite bikeshedding over the API.
+The short-term goals of this project are to help discover the real world requirements of Fay and to invite bikeshedding over the fay-jquery API.
 That means that names and types may change in rapid and annoying ways until conventions settle down.

 The one consistent convention in the library is that the jQuery object on which methods operate is the *last* parameter to every function.
 This allows simple